Johnny Berthelot

-John Alan Berthelot, known as Johnny Berthelot (born November 1951), is a Republican member of the Louisiana House of Representatives from District 88, based in his hometown of Gonzales in eastern Ascension Parish near Baton Rouge, Louisiana.
-He was the mayor of Gonzales from 1984 until 2008 and great-nephew of first mayor of the city, "Tee Joe" Gonzales.
+John Alan Berthelot, known as Johnny Berthelot (born November 1951), is an American politician who served as a member of the Louisiana House of Representatives for the 88th district from 2012 to 2020.

 Early years

 The son of J. O. Berthelot and the former Doris Hebert, the Roman Catholic Berthelot attended St. Theresa Catholic School and Gonzales High School.
 In 1969, he received his diploma from East Ascension High School.
 In 1970, he graduated from New Orleans Barber College.
 Berthelot studied in the continuing education program at Louisiana State University in Baton Rouge and completed the course in real estate there in 1975.